District Choice Overview

 Percentage of 8th Grade Students Who Received an Offer from One of Their Top 3 Choices

-Of all 8th-grade CPS students that applied to high school programs in Round 1, 87% received an offer from one of their top three choices.
-The greatest percentage of students that receive an offer from one of their top three choices reside in the Greater Lincoln Park region at 94% compared to 77% of students in the Greater Midway region.
-This figure does not include selective enrollment high schools as those schools use a different ranking process in GoCPS.
+Of all 8th-grade CPS students who applied to high school programs in Round 1, 87% received an offer from one of their top three choices.
+The Pilsen / Little Village (92%) region had the greatest percentage of students who received an offer from one of their top three choices while the Greater Midway (81%) region had the least.
+This data does not include selective enrollment high schools as those schools use a different ranking process in GoCPS.

 Percent of 8th Grade Students Who Received an Offer from One of Their Top 3 Choices by Region